hajiy25n/BELLTx_RND/README.md

 - Integration with Google Spreadsheet API: To facilitate the randomization process, our system is integrated with Google Spreadsheet.
 This allows for real-time data management and seamless patient assignment.
 - Automated Assignment: The system automatically assigns new patients to the appropriate group based on the stratification factors.
 This automation ensures accuracy and efficiency in patient distribution.

-## About BELL Tx
-BELL Tx is committed to advancing medical research in the field of Cochlear Implants.
-Our clinical trial aims to explore new frontiers in CI treatments, offering hope and improved quality of life for patients with hearing impairments.